Pork Cooked in a Cauldron Over a Campfire

 12. Step 12:

-Mix the meat and vegetables well, at this stage you can add your favorite spices and seasonings.
-Make the fire minimal again, cover the cauldron with a lid and simmer for about 15 minutes.
-Periodically open the lid to check if there is enough liquid from the tomatoes and if the dish does not burn.
-If there is not enough liquid, then add half a glass of water.
+Stir the meat and vegetables together well; at this point you can add your favorite spices and seasonings.
+Bring the fire back down to low, cover the cauldron, and simmer for about 15 minutes.
+Open the lid every so often to check that there's enough liquid from the tomatoes and that nothing is scorching.
+If it's looking dry, add half a cup of water.

 13. Step 13:

-Sprinkle the finished dish with allspice or ground chili pepper and add finely chopped herbs.
+Sprinkle the finished dish with allspice or ground chili pepper and scatter over some finely chopped fresh herbs.

 Caloric content of the products possible in the composition of the dish